pixselve-school/SR-projet/docs/reports/cody-adam.md

 ## Time management and game loop

+The game loop is the main part of the game engine.
+It's the part that will update the game at a fixed rate.

+In a game, we often split the render from the logic.
+That's why there are 2 types of updates:

+- **The fixed update**: This is the update that will update the game at a fixed rate.
+This is where we do heavy calculations, in our case we send the inputs of the players to the server.
+- **The update**: This is the update that will update the game at the frame rate.
+This is where we render the game on the screen.

+For the source see : [packages/client/src/lib/TimeManager.ts](../../packages/client/src/lib/TimeManager.ts)

+Using this I can easily calculate the FPS (frame per second) and TPS (tick per second) of the game.

 ## Client side interpolation

 Because we splitted the update from the fixed update we can get a high frame rate on the client side.